 Our Supply Chains

-We are committed to working only with highly reputable suppliers, each of whom needs to satisfactorily complete our Supplier Assessment Process (available on our Supplier Extranet) before they can be appointed.
-This is to ensure that their due diligence and ethical practices are aligned with our own Ethical Purchasing Policy.
+We are committed to working only with highly reputable suppliers, each of whom needs to satisfactorily complete our Supplier Assessment Process before they can be appointed, to ensure that their due diligence and ethical practices are aligned with our own Ethical Purchasing Policy.
 In addition, we reserve the right to audit our suppliers to ensure compliance.

 The relationships we enjoy with our suppliers are well established and long lasting.
 The monitoring and regular review process enables us to ensure ongoing compliance by all suppliers to our Values and Policies.
 For the recruitment of temporary agency workers we use one main local recruitment consultancy, which has undergone a rigorous assessment of due diligence and ethical practices.

 The departmental responsibilities relating to modern slavery are as follows:

 - Material Control Department: the research and development of the Ethical Purchasing Policy and Supplier Assessment methodology

 To raise awareness of the issue of modern slavery and ensure that all members of staff understand the procedures for reporting any areas of concern, we communicate the following policies across the business: